apache/superset/docs/druid.rst

 appear in the related dropdowns while in explore view.
-Checking ``Count Distinct``, ``Min``, ``Max`` or ``Sum`` will result in creating new metrics that will appear in the ``List Druid Metric`` tab upon saving the data source.
+Checking ``Count Distinct``, ``Min``, ``Max`` or ``Sum`` will result in creating new metrics that will appear in the ``List Druid Metric`` tab upon saving the datasource.
 By editing these metrics, you'll notice that their ``json`` element corresponds to Druid aggregation definition.
 You can create your own aggregations manually from the ``List Druid Metric`` tab following Druid documentation.